ahoop004/T3-Ciders-FL/1_FL_Intro/README.md

 ### Federated Learning Approach

-Federated Learning reverses this process:
+Federated Learning changes the training workflow so data stays local and only model updates move:

-1. **Model Distribution:** A global model is distributed to multiple devices/organizations
+1. **Model Distribution:** A global model is distributed to multiple devices or organizations/corporations (cross-device vs. cross-silo FL)
 2. **Local Training:** Each participant trains the model on their local data
 3. **Model Aggregation:** Only model updates (not raw data) are sent back to the central server
 4. **Global Update:** The central server aggregates these updates to improve the global model